Migarve55/CMinusMinus/README.md

 ## Description

-Java compiler using ANLTR of a mini language called CMinusCminus.
+Java compiler using ANLTR of a mini language called CMinusMinus.
+The goal is to understang how compilers work.
+This is only a educational language/compiler.

 ## Features